On $d$-stable locally checkable problems parameterized by mim-width: Introduction

 Every LCVP problem can be considered as a locally checkable problem with a color-counting check function.
 Indeed, given a degree constraint matrix $D$, we can associate the following color-counting check function to its corresponding LCVP problem:

 Observe that there are color-counting check functions which do not correspond to any LCVP problem.
-For example, the ${k}$-domination problem asks for a coloring of the vertices of the graph with the numbers of 0 to $k$ such that for each vertex the sum of the colors assigned to the vertices in the closed neighborhood of $v$ is at least $k$ and that the sum of all the assigned colors is minimum.
-Another example is the conflict-free $q$-coloring, which asks for a coloring with $q$ colors of the vertices such that in the neighborhood of each vertex there is a color which appears exactly once.
-In order to tackle problems like these, we introduce the notion of a $d$\emph{-stable} check function. \begin{definition} Let $\ColorSet = \set{a_1, \ldots, a_q}$ be a set of $q$ colors and let $check$ be a color-counting check function.
-We say that $check$ is a \emph{$d$-stable check function} if for every $v\in V(G)$ and any $q$-coloring $c$ of $V(G)$ we have
+For example, the ${k}$-domination problem asks for a coloring of the vertices of the graph with the numbers from 0 to $k$ such that, for each vertex $v$, the sum of the colors assigned to the vertices in the closed neighborhood of $v$ is at least $k$, and where we want to minimize the sum of the colors of all the vertices in the graph.
+Another example is the conflict-free $q$-coloring, which asks for a coloring of the vertices with $q$ colors such that in the neighborhood of each vertex there is a color which appears exactly once.

+In order to generalize LCVP problems to include problems as the ones above, we introduce the notion of a $d$\emph{-stable} check function. \begin{definition} Let $\set{a_1, \ldots, a_q}$ be a set of colors and let $check$ be a color-counting check function. \highlightChange{Let $d$ be a positive integer.} We say that $check$ is a \emph{$d$-stable check function} if for every $v\in V(G)$ and any coloring $c$ of $V(G)$ we have

-where $k_j = \vert N(v) \cap c^{-1}(a_j) \vert$ for every $j \in [q]$. \end{definition} In other words, if a check function is $d$-stable that means that the ``properness'' of a coloring does not depend on the exact number of neighbors with a certain color if this number is larger than the threshold $d$.
+where $k_j = \left\vert\set{w \in V(G) : c(w) = a_j \text{ and $w$ is a neighbor of $v$}}\right\vert$ for every $j \in [q]$. \end{definition} In other words, if a check function is $d$-stable that means that the ``properness'' of a coloring does not depend on the exact number of neighbors with a certain color as long as it is ``large enough'' (that is, larger than the threshold $d$).
 For example, for the domination problem, we only need to know if every vertex has zero or at least one neighbor in the dominating set.
 However, the exact number of neighbors in the set is not important if it is larger than one.
 Thus, this problem has a 1-stable check function.

-Observe that in the result of~\cite{LCVSVP-paper2} the condition that every entry of a degree constraint matrix $D$ is either finite or co-finite guarantees that its associated check function is $d$-stable for some $d$ (the value of $d$ depends on the matrix, see~\cite{LCVSVP-paper2}).
-Thus, every LCVP problem which can be efficiently solved by the methods in~\cite{LCVSVP-paper2} is associated to a $d$-stable check function.
+Observe that in the result of~\cite{LCVSVP-paper2} the condition that every entry of a degree constraint matrix $D$ is either finite or co-finite guarantees that its associated check function is $d$-stable for some $d$ (the value of $d$ depends on the matrix $D$, see~\cite{LCVSVP-paper2}).
+Thus, the notion of $d$-stability generalizes the set of LCVP problems which can be efficiently solved by the methods in~\cite{LCVSVP-paper2}.